maxwtrumpet/LASER/doc/MiCRO-ANT.md

 * `"Initial Scene"`: the initial scene as a string with no .scene extension.
 Looks in `resources/scenes`.
 * `"Smooth Audio Transitions"`: A boolean notating whether or not the audio transitions smoothly between scenes.
 Defaults to true.
+* `"Joystick Dead Zone"`: What magnitude below which joystick inputs will be ignored.
+Joystick deltas range from -32768 to 32767.
+Defaults to 8000.

 ### Rendering Config